plstcharles/litiv/README.md

 As of version 1.1, the interfaces support image-based and video-based data parsing and saving, and evaluation for binary classification problems (including BSDS500 via a custom evaluator).
 Upcoming versions should add support for image-array-based data parsing/saving, and evaluation for image/video registration and cosegmentation problems.

-List of datasets with out-of-the-box specialization (more should be added over time):
+List of (non-LITIV) datasets with out-of-the-box specialization (more should be added over time):
   - Foreground-background video segmentation & background subtraction:
     - [ChangeDetection.net 2012](http://wordpress-jodoin.dmi.usherb.ca/cdw2012)
     - [ChangeDetection.net 2014](http://wordpress-jodoin.dmi.usherb.ca/cdw2014)